bianca9901/hangman/README.md

 5. Scroll further down and you will see "Buildpacks".
 Now click "Add buildpack".
 ![Buildpacks](documentation/images/deploy-instructions/add-buildpacks.png)
   In the pop up you will see a bunch of icons.
 You should click on the Python icon, and then click on the "Save changes" button.
-Then click "Add buildpacks" again, this time, click on the NODE.JS icon and the "Save changes" button afterwards.
-Make sure Python is first in this list , and that NODE.JS is underneath (identical to the image below).
+Then click "Add buildpacks" again, this time, click on the NODE.JS icon and the "Save changes" button afterward.
+Make sure Python is first in this list, and that NODE.JS is underneath (identical to the image below).
 The order is important.
 ![Correct order](documentation/images/deploy-instructions/correct-order.png)

 6. Scroll back up to the navigation bar, and click on "Deploy".